-Your marketing team is doing wonders on a limited budget, your developers are working diligently on implementing all the changes, and you are aware of all the specifics of the markets you are entering, like what do users buy online in Russia, or what social platforms are popular in Brazil.
+Your marketing team is doing wonders on a limited budget, your developers are working diligently on implementing all changes, and you are aware of all the specifics of the markets you are entering, like what users buy online in Russia, or which social platforms are popular in Brazil.
 What’s next?

-What do you really need for a successful localization project apart from the right tools is a localization team that can handle all the individual tasks, from the content creation to the localization process itself.
-How do you know if your localization team is the dream team?
+What you really need for a successful localization project, apart from the right tools, is a localization team that can handle all the individual tasks, from the content creation to the localization process itself.
+How do you know if your localization team is the ideal one?
 Before you start the project, check out these 3 things that your localization team should be able to do.

 #1.
 Help you decide how the content will be localized

-In one of our previous articles, we talked about when you should use a professional translation approach, when you could use machine-translation to localize your content and what are the pros and cons of both.
+In one of our previous articles, we talked about when you should use a professional translation approach, when you could use machine-translation to localize your content, and what the pros and cons of both are.

 The truth is, there are a lot of options available in modern Translation Management Systems such as Text United.
 Your team should be able to help you choose the solution which best fits your business.
-One day you may have a very limited localization budget and sometimes you will prioritize the translation project quality over costs.
+Sometimes you may have a very limited localization budget, while others you will want to prioritize translation project quality over cost.

-Based on all this info, you and your team should be able to select who will translate the content (internal vs. outsourced project) and which translation approach is the best, looking at the level of quality (if you want to use machine translation, etc.).
+Based on all this info, you and your team should be able to select who will translate the content (internal vs. outsourced project) and which translation approach is the best, taking into consideration the quality level (if you want to use machine translation, etc.).

 Communication is the key!
 Even if you have the dream team with the right skills, all this will mean nothing if they cannot collaborate efficiently.
 This is especially true if your team is decentralized.

 How can you help them collaborate?
-In old-school workflows, a lot of the communication was done via e-mails.
-Such methods took days to implement, which was slowing down the whole localization process.
+In old-school workflows, much of the communication was done via e-mail.
+Such a method took days to implement, which slowed down the whole localization process.

 Nowadays, the easiest way to communicate is via direct messages and chats.
 With a modern system, your team is able to, (and should!) leave comments for the individual strings being localized, so that all the people working on the localization project can see their thoughts immediately.
 If your team is communicating fluently, you know you can’t go wrong with them.